-Hepatic steatosis can be quantified by MR imaging accurately.3 Besides MR Elastography can also stage the amount of liver fibrosis, as well as identifying any focal liver lesions.
-But its limited availability and high-cost make it difficult for general use in primary care.
+Hepatic steatosis can be accurately quantified by MR imaging.
+MR Elastography can also identify the amount of liver fibrosis, as well as identifying any focal liver lesions, but its limited availability and high cost make it difficult for general use in primary care.

-Several panels utilise laboratory and clinical markers, such

-as platelets, albumin, BMI, age, ALT, etc. to insert into a particular formula to estimate the risk of liver fibrosis.
-Some are available for use in Singapore.
+Several panels utilise laboratory and clinical markers, such as platelets, albumin, BMI, age, ALT, etc to insert into a particular formula to estimate the risk of liver fibrosis.
+Some of these are available for use in Singapore.

-Fibroscan[®], which measures liver stiffness^{1,3}, is also available locally to estimate the amount of liver fibrosis.
-Fibroscan[®] is cheaper than MR Elastography.
-But of note is that 10-25 percent of fibroscan studies may fail to obtain reliable readings due to patient factors.
+Fibroscan®, which measures liver stiffness, is also available locally to estimate the amount of liver fibrosis.
+Fibroscan® is cheaper than MR Elastography.
+Note, however, that 10-25 percent of fibroscan studies may fail to obtain reliable readings due to patient factors.
 Besides, an appropriate probe size is needed for different patient sizes.